-Trinity IDP provides advising and services geared to adult learners, together with full access to all of Trinity’s academic resources.
+Trinity IDP students are provided advising and services tailored to adult needs, together with full access to all of Trinity’s academic resources.

 Designated staff members work to serve the particular needs of IDP students.